DimitarSD/Teamwork-Porto-Flip/README.md

 Ninja Flipper is an eclectic arcade platform-type game, loosely based on Telerik Academy exam experiences.

+The ninja character is controlled with the arrow keys.
+The game can be paused and saved.
+There is a How-To tutorial, accessed from the title screen.

+[Blah-blah thorougher description of gameplay and design]

 ##General Requirements

 The game implements: